permutive-engineering/android-sdk-demo/README.md

 ## Adding the Permutive SDK

 We add `com.permutive.android:core:1.9.5` as a `releaseImplementation` to the relevant feature build.gradle files.
-Please check https://github.com/permutive/android-sdk/releases for the latest stable version.
+Please check https://developer.permutive.com/docs/android for the latest stable version (please note that the developer docs require authentication).

 ## Creating a Permutive instance